Skip to main content

 1. One-year George and Ollie Scholarship through BYU Sports Medicine.
 Applications are due January 23rd, see Diana Clark.

-2. Department of EXSC scholarship for all second-year MAT students.
+2. MAT scholarship for all second-year MAT students.
 Due February 1st.

 3. The RMATA student scholarship application is open NOW.
 You need an advocacy form from a current AT to apply.
 This application is due December 30th.